dev-pedr0/CS50_recover/README.md

 # CS50_recover
-You can execute this code by typing ./recover card.rae.
+You can execute this code by typing ./recover card.raw.
 It will recover images of the file selected.